craig8196/the-river-protocol/README.md

 The user is notified of IP changes on a connection so whitelisting can be done.

+**Message Based:**
+While messages on a stream can be large and split for transmission/re-transmission they are delivered to the application atomically.
+This is where memory considerations of the application should be considered.
+Guaranteed single packet delivery if size is less-than-or-equal-to UMTU, cannot send at all if size is greater-than UMMU.

 **Streams:**
 The river was chosen because data is often sent in streams.
 Each stream is...